jipyeong-lee/Korean_Dialect_Translation/README.md

-# Korean Honorific Neural Machine Translation
+# Korean Dialect Neural Machine Translation
 The repo is a model that converts Korean into polite sentences.(using OpenNMT Transformer)

 ## Getting Started